SteveJustin1963/tec-TILE/README.md

 ![](https://github.com/SteveJustin1963/tec-TILE/blob/master/pics/hand%20ee%20dec1971.png)

-### 2 or 3 tip grippers
+### grippers
-robot 2 or 3 tip grippers, what are they?
-There are three types of grippers: those that use suction cups, those that use magnets, and those that use mechanical jaws.
+There are three types of grippers: those that use suction cups, those that use magnets, and those that use mechanical jaws or fingers.
 Robot grippers are devices that are attached to the end of a robotic arm and are used to grip and manipulate objects.
 There are a variety of different types of grippers, each with its own advantages and disadvantages.

 One of the most popular types of grippers is the suction cup gripper.
 This type of gripper uses a vacuum to create a seal around an object, which allows the gripper to pick up and move the object.
 Suction cup grippers are simple and reliable, but they can only be used on smooth surfaces and are not well suited for picking up small or delicate objects.